Iron-Ham/hesham8.github.io/_posts/2015-09-29-Eight-Queens-Simulated-Annealing.md

 ## Next Time

 For the fourth and final part of this series, I will perform a series of run-time analyses on the three methods.
 Bear in mind that the relative performances of the genetic and simulated annealing algorithms have much to do with their constant figures.
+As always, the code used here is [available on GitHub](https://github.com/hesham8/daily-challenge/blob/master/8Queens/SimulatedAnnealing.java).